mxvements/ft_printf/README.md

 </div>

 # ft_printf
-ft_printf -  because ft_putnbr() and ft_putstr() aren’t enough
 The goal of this project is pretty straightforward: to recode printf().
 The projects is about learning variable numbber of arguments (variadic functions), as well as adding a couple more functions to the ft_libft.

 | Program name | libftprintf.a |
 | ----- | ------|